ibm-cloud-docs/watson-assistant/build-custom-extension.md

 If you need to integrate your assistant with an external service that has a REST API, you can build a custom extension by importing an OpenAPI document.
 {: shortdesc}

-By importing an OpenAPI document that describes an external service, you can create an extension that you can then connect to an assistant as an integration.
+After you create a custom extension, you can connect it to an assistant as an integration.
 In your actions, you can then define steps that interact with the external service by calling the extension.

 ## Overview
 {: #build-custom-extension-overview}